telefonicaid/fiware-orion/doc/manuals/user/forbidden_characters.md

 NGSIv2 allows a templating mechanism (see "Notification templates" section in the [NGSIv2 specification](http://telefonicaid.github.io/fiware-orion/api/v2/)).
-Forbidden characters restrictions apply to the `http.payload` field in NGSIv2 API operations, such as POST /v2/subscription or GET /v2/subscriptions.
+Forbidden characters restrictions apply to the `httpExtended.payload` field in NGSIv2 API operations, such as POST /v2/subscription or GET /v2/subscriptions.

-However, at notification time, any URL encoded characters is `http.payload` is decoded.
+However, at notification time, any URL encoded characters in `httpExtended.payload` is decoded.

 Example:

-Let's consider the following `notification.http` object in a given subscription.
+Let's consider the following `notification.httpExtended` object in a given subscription.

 ```
-"http": {
+"httpExtended": {
   "url": "http://foo.com/entity/${id}",
   "headers": {
     "Content-Type": "aplication/json"